rng-guy/NFSMWBartender/README.txt

  • at what time interval you gain passive bounty,
  • the maximum combo-bounty multiplier for destroying cops quickly,
  • the internal cooldown for non-Strategy roadblock requests,
- • the internal cooldown for Heavy / LeaderStrategy requests,
+ • the internal cooldown for Strategy requests,
  • what vehicles spawn through HeavyStrategy 3 (the ramming SUVs),
  • what vehicles spawn through HeavyStrategy 4 (the roadblock SUVs),
  • what vehicles spawn through LeaderStrategy 5 / 7 (Cross and his henchmen), and
  • below what player speed HeavyStrategy 3 spawns stop their ramming attempts and flee.

-The "Basic" feature set FIXES SIX BUGS:
+The "Basic" feature set FIXES SEVEN BUGS:
+ • helicopter icons on the mini-map no longer flicker on and off randomly,
  • helicopters no longer cast static shadows (like cars do) with incorrect placements,
- • active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests and spawns,
+ • active roadblocks in pursuits no longer prevent new HeavyStrategy 3 requests,
+ • the game is no longer biased in how it chooses to make Strategy requests,
  • Heat levels > 5 are no longer reset back to 5 when you enter free-roam or start an event,
- • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures),
+ • Heat levels > 5 are now shown correctly in menus (requires Binary for missing textures), and
- • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills, and
+ • you can no longer get busted due to line-of-sight issues while the "EVADE" bar fills.
- • non-Strategy roadblock and Heavy / LeaderStrategy requests no longer slow down over time.

-You can also ASSIGN NEW (BINARY) STRINGS for the game to display when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
-Bartender's version of this feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it checks every string label you provide against the game's (potentially modified) language files whenever you launch it.
+You can also (re-)assign which COP-DESTRUCTION STRINGS the game displays when cop vehicles are destroyed, similar to the "NFSMW Unlimiter" mod by nlgxzef.
+Bartender's version of this feature is easier to configure and will never cause "FENG: Default string error" pop-ups, as it verifies all vehicle-to-string pairs against the game's database on launch.

+Last, you can (re-)assign RADIO CALLSIGNS to vehicles.
+This includes Cross' unique chatter!